 Boynton Beach is a great place to live and visit and has a diverse population.
 It’s an increasingly popular place to retire to as well as a safe place to raise a family.

-Boynton Beach is a good place to live and visit if you’re interested in a more laid back life in a setting that isn’t too isolated.
+Boynton Beach is an ideal location to live and visit if you’re interested in a more laid back life in a setting that isn’t too isolated.
 Boynton Beach has a small-town feel.

 It’s an ideal place to live for those who enjoy spending time in the city but aren’t seeking to live in an urban setting.